mitodl/unified-ecommerce-frontend/README.md

 2. A NodeJS runtime; [`nvm`](https://github.com/nvm-sh/nvm) is a simple tool for managing NodeJS versions.

 With that done, `yarn start`, `yarn install`, and visit http://ue.odl.local:8072

+### Testing the Build

+You can test the build using the Docker Compose environment.

+Run the app: `docker compose --profile build up`

+This will run a container that will produce a build of the app, and then start an nginx container configured to serve it on port 7777.
+You can then go to http://ue.odl.local:7777 to test.
+This won't hot-reload, and you'll need to restart both `build` and `nginx` to see changes come through.

+> [!IMPORTANT]
+> This _also_ runs the `watch` container.
+You can use it too if you want - just _wait for `build` to finish doing its thing first_.
+(Otherwise, they step on each other.)

 ## Accessing the Application